Angelswellness/Angels-Wellness-Site/README.md

 # Angels-Wellness-Site
 WCAG-friendly HTML file

-This is a telehealth and wellness website developed by Dr. Kimberly Robinson, DNP.
+This is a telehealth and wellness website developed by Kimberly Robinson, DNP.
 The project supports a patient-centered, culturally competent, and WCAG-accessible online platform focused on chronic disease prevention and holistic care.

 ## 🌟 Features
 - Mobile-responsive layout